-The 9th FIFA Women's World Cup will be held jointly in Australia and New Zealand, the first time the event has been hosted in the southern hemisphere.
-Only two countries bid for hosting rights, the other was Colombia.
+The 9th FIFA Women's World Cup was held jointly in Australia and New Zealand, the first time the event was hosted in the southern hemisphere.
+There were only two bids to host the event, the other was Colombia.

-The United States will be the defending champions, having won their fourth title in 2019.
-Australia and New Zealand will be automatically qualified due to being host countries.
+The United States were the defending champions, having won their fourth title in 2019.
+Australia and New Zealand automatically qualified due to being host countries.

-The 2023 World Cup will be larger than previous tournaments, with the number of teams at the group stage expanding from 24 to 32 teams.
-The teams will be in eight groups, with only the top-two sides from each qualifying for the knockout stages.
+The 2023 World Cup is larger than previous tournaments, with the number of teams at the group stage expanding from 24 to 32 teams.
+The teams play in eight groups, with only the top-two sides from each group qualifying for the knockout stages.

 - Group A: New Zealand, Norway, Philippines, Switzerland

 - Group C: Spain, Costa Rica, Zambia, Japan

 - Group F: France, Jamaica, Brazil, Panama

 - Group G: Sweden, South Africa, Italy, Argentina

 - Group H: Germany, Morocco, Colombia, South Korea

 - This was the first co-confederation-hosted FIFA World Cup.
 Australia is part of the Asian football confederation and New Zealand a member of the Oceanic branch.